Natural Heritage Program Publications

 More than 340 natural community types ranging from the grassy balds in the mountains to the maritime forests of the barrier islands have been described in North Carolina.
 The Natural Heritage Program documents the best examples of these natural communities throughout the state, with site reports, element occurrence records, and GIS-based maps.

-These natural communities are described in "Guide to the Classification of the Natural Communities of North Carolina (Fourth Approximation)" (Schafale 2012), available below.
+These natural communities are briefly described in "Guide to the Classification of the Natural Communities of North Carolina (Fourth Approximation)" (Schafale 2012), available below.

 A more detailed descriptive book is being written.
 Drafts of the detailed descriptions for individual communities are being made available as they are completed.
 Descriptions below are offered for use and to solicit feedback from users.